xur2017/SfM_and_MVS/README.md

 * Depth (and normal) estimation
 * Fusion

-The first step is to undistort the images (for image undistortion, camera intrinsic parameters including focal length, distortion coefficients, etc. are already estimated in the SfM step).
+The first step is to undistort the images (for image undistortion, intrinsic camera parameters including focal length, distortion coefficients are already reconstructed or estimated in the SfM step).
 Given the undistorted images and undistorted cameras, the second step is to compute the depth (and normal) maps for all the registered and undistorted images using stereo.
 The third step is to fuse the depth (and normal) maps to a dense point cloud.
 Within the dense directory, the images folder contains the undistorted images, and the sparse folder contains the sparse reconstruction with undistorted cameras, the stereo folder contains the stereo reconstruction results.
 The fused point cloud (fused.ply) can be visualized with an external viewer such as Meshlab.

 <img src="pics/recon2.png" height=250px />